-The other committee members settled into their seats, bracing themselves for a revival of previous debates.
-Professor of Chemistry Matthew Lewis's patience was already dwindling.
-"Come on, Professor Fitzgerald," he sighed.
-"You're not taking a couple dozen student radicals seriously, are you?
+Professor of Chemistry Matthew Lewis: Come on, Professor Fitzgerald.
+You're not taking a couple dozen student radicals seriously, are you?
 Our committee went through a thorough process to develop our recommendations, and we should be proud that we're at the implementation stage now.
 Our recommendations were bold, and they are reasonable.
 Unlike the nonsense students are spouting now.
 Renaming Thompson College?
-You've got to be kidding me."
+You've got to be kidding me.

-"The students aren't kidding," she replied dryly.
+Professor Fitzgerald: The students aren't kidding.

-Professor Lewis replied, clearly annoyed, "I know-that's the problem.
+Professor Lewis: I know-that's the problem.
 They're moving the goal posts.
-Give an inch and they take a mile!"
+Give an inch and they take a mile!

-Marcus Williams, a senior at the college and leader of several campus organizations, spoke up.
-"I'm not sure it's about goal post moving, Professor Smith," he said cautiously, acutely aware of his status as the only student member of the committee.
-"They're using our own language from the report, pointing out that if we believe in inclusion, equity, and truth, then those values should apply to the campus as a whole, not just to the name of one administration building.
+Marcus Williams, college senior: I'm not sure it's about goal post moving, Professor Smith.
+They're using our own language from the report, pointing out that if we believe in inclusion, equity, and truth, then those values should apply to the campus as a whole, not just to the name of one administration building.
 That kinda makes sense to me.
-Shouldn't we be consistent?"
+Shouldn't we be consistent?

-Professor Lewis retorted firml, "It's consistent to rename the building, not to erase history.
+Professor Lewis (firmly) "It's consistent to rename the building, not to erase history.
 Do you really think we should remove every hint of the Thompson family?
 They built the place!
 Without their leadership, the students wouldn't even have a campus to protest about-nor would we have the resources to support generous financial aid packages and all the other initiatives they favor.
-Let's be consistent in recognizing who we owe our existence to."
+Let's be consistent in recognizing who we owe our existence to.

-As Professor Lewis dug into his position, Provost Johnson found himself in agreement.
-"You're right.
+Provost Johnson: You're right.
 Thompson College has a long and storied history-and both the college and the family are about way more than a few diary excerpts that frankly expressed what a lot of white people thought at the time.
 I'm glad we're renaming Thompson Hall, but I can't conceive of renaming the college.
 Look at Washington and Lee.
-Their board opted not to remove the Confederate general's name, and Lee was far worse than the Thompsons!"
+Their board opted not to remove the Confederate general's name, and Lee was far worse than the Thompsons!

-"Really?"
-Professor Fitzgerald jumped in.
-"Is that our defense now, that the Thompsons weren't as bad as Confederate war generals?"
+Professor Fitzgerald: Really?
+Is that our defense now, that the Thompsons weren't as bad as Confederate war generals?

-"And who's to say Washington and Lee won't reconsider down the road?"
-Dean Mitchell added.
-"As you know, Yale's renaming committee decided not to change the name of Calhoun College despite John C. Calhoun's staunch defense of slavery, but then less than a year later, the university reversed course and changed it after all.
-And Princeton renamed their Woodrow Wilson Public Policy School, even though they said for years that renaming was inappropriate given Wilson's stature as a US and Princeton president.
-Frankly, Wilson still has a lot more going for him than the Thompsons do-but Princeton finally a knowledged that his racism and commitment to resegregating the federal government didn't deserve to be honored."
+Dean Mitchell: Who's to say Washington and Lee won't reconsider down the road?
+As you know, Yale's renaming committee decided not to change the name of Calhoun College despite John C. Calhoun's staunch defense of slavery, but then less than a year later, the university reversed course and changed it after all.
+And Princeton enamed their Woodrow Wilson Public Policy School, even though they said for years that renaming was inappropriate given Wilson's stature as a US and Princeton president.
+Frankly, Wilson still has a lot more going for him than the Thompsons do-but Princeton finally acknowledged that his racism and commitment to resegregating the federal government didn't deserve to be honored.